Joey Torres: Fines and vacation payments

 In January 2014, a 26-page report compiled by the city council reviewed payments made to Torres regarding salary payment irregularities.
-On July 29, 2008 Torres had written a memo to the city's treasurer "requesting a pay check for ten (10) vacation days from 2007".
+On July 29, 2008, Torres had written a memo to the city's treasurer "requesting a paycheck for ten (10) vacation days from 2007".
 In March 2014, he returned $2,238 that he received in 2008 from $3,169 he claimed, saying it was a payroll error.

-During his last week in office in 2010 Torres received $73,996 lump sum payment claimed for sick leave and vacation time.
+During his last week in office in 2010, Torres received $73,996 lump sum payment claimed for sick leave and vacation time.
 The city council asked that the funds be returned and questioned whether such a payment was legal or ethical.
-Torres said he was willing to repay the only if the New Jersey Attorney General’s office or the Passaic County prosecutor's office found wrongdoing.
+Torres said he was willing to repay the money only if the New Jersey Attorney General's office or the Passaic County prosecutor's office found wrongdoing.

 Bunker Hill SID and Jackson Township administrator

 After Torres' defeat in the mayoral election he was appointed business administrator for the municipal government of Jackson Township on Ocean County, New Jersey.
 Amid criticism that he had abandoned the position to campaign and to take up his role as mayor of Paterson, he resigned on May 30, 2014.
 Based on his work there, Torres is collecting a $68,000 pension.

-He was also appointed director of the Bunker Hill Special Improvement District, a business improvement district and Urban Enterprise Zone, established in 1994 in the Bunker HIll neighborhood, a mostly industrial area in the northwest of city along the Passaic River.
+He was also appointed director of the Bunker Hill Special Improvement District, a business improvement district and Urban Enterprise Zone, established in 1994 in the Bunker Hill neighborhood, a mostly industrial area in the northwest of city along the Passaic River.
 In May 2014 Torres said he would discuss resignation from the position after being sworn-in as mayor.
 After his resignation the position was taken up by his wife Sonia.

 Retiree/Employee compensation controversy

-As of 2014 Torres receives a full-time annual salary of $119,000 as mayor.
-He also receives free health coverage as a retiree based on his pension. based on the fact that the New Jersey treasury department approved his retirement and pension.
+As of 2014, Torres receives a full-time annual salary of $119,000 as mayor.
+He also receives free health coverage as a retiree based on his pension, due to the fact that the New Jersey treasury department approved his retirement and pension.
 Torres filed his pension application in May, one week after winning the mayoral election, at a time when he was working as business administrator in Jackson Township.
 The state approved a $68,000 annual pension for Torres that took effect June 1 and was based on 29 years and eight months of cumulative service time in his jobs with Jackson Township, the City of Paterson and the Paterson Housing Authority.
 The situation has led to questions about how he can be an employee and retiree of the city at the same time.

-In August 2020 Torres requested his health insurance be paid with public funding.
+In August 2020, Torres requested his health insurance be paid with public funding.